2023 |

 You will receive an e-mail confirmation within 3 working days.
 If you do not receive a confirmation, please contact Françoise Davies, Executive Support Manager, EBU Technology & Innovation.

-There are three finalists.
-Each finalist is expected to produce a 1-minute video to be shown at the annual Technical Assembly prior to the public announcement of the winning project.
+All finalists of the Technology & Innovation Award are asked expected to produce a 1-minute video to be shown at the annual Technical Assembly prior to the announcement of the winning project.
+All finalists and winners are invited and encouraged to join the Technical Assembly of that year.